chvisto/chvisto.github.io/docs/index.md

 ### Areas of Interest

-* For encoder wiring and subsystem integration details, see the [Block Diagram section.](https://chvisto.github.io/01-Block-Diagram/Block-Diagram/)
+- For encoder wiring and subsystem integration details, see the [Block Diagram section.](https://chvisto.github.io/01-Block-Diagram/Block-Diagram/)

-* For the reasoning behind component choices and tested alternatives, visit the [Component Selection section.](https://chvisto.github.io/02-Component-Selection/Component-Selection/)
+- For the reasoning behind component choices and tested alternatives, visit the [Component Selection section.](https://chvisto.github.io/02-Component-Selection/Component-Selection/)

-* For the full list of electrical parts and hardware used, refer to the [BOM (Bill of Materials) section.](https://chvisto.github.io/03-BOM/BOM/)
+- For the full list of electrical parts and hardware used, refer to the [BOM (Bill of Materials) section.](https://chvisto.github.io/03-BOM/BOM/)

-* The full circuit layout can be viewed in the [Schematic section.](https://chvisto.github.io/04-Schematic/schematic/)
+- The full circuit layout can be viewed in the [Schematic section.](https://chvisto.github.io/04-Schematic/schematic/)

-* For details on voltage regulation and power distribution, check the [Power Budget section.](https://chvisto.github.io/05-Power-Budget/Power-Budget/)
+- For details on voltage regulation and power distribution, check the [Power Budget section.](https://chvisto.github.io/06-Power-Budget/Power-Budget/)

-* For calibration data, test logs, or supporting notes, review the [Appendix section.](https://chvisto.github.io/Appendix/)
+- For board layout see the [PCB Design section.](https://chvisto.github.io/05-PCB-Design/PCB-design/)

+- For the final embedded code running on the microcontroller, visit the [Microcontroller Code section.](https://chvisto.github.io/07-Microcontroller-Code/Microcontroller-code/)

+- For plans for improving the design read the [Hardware V2.0 section.](https://chvisto.github.io/08-Hardware-V2.0/Hardware-V2.0/)